-For more information about credit card reform from Consumers Union, visit the web site www.CreditCardReform.org.
+For more information about credit card reform, visit the Consumers Union website www.CreditCardReform.org.

-\\Attachment Below\\
+Attachment Below

 The Consumer Federation of America is a nonprofit association of over 280 pro-consumer groups, with a combined membership of 50 million people.
 CFA was founded in 1968 to advance consumers' interests through advocacy and education.